drenedo/espublico/README.md

-# Coding test for "espublico tecnología"
+# Coding challenge for "espublico tecnología"

 ## Requirements